camronh/Lottery-Tutorial/README.md

 #### 8. Create a function to mock the QRNG picking the winners

-Before we decentralize our lottery, lets mock the random number generation so that we can test the contracts functionality.
-We will be decentralizing this function in Part 2 of this tutorial by using the API3 QRNG.
+Before we decentralize our lottery, let's mock the random number generation so that we can test the contract's functionality.
+We'll be decentralizing this function in [Part 2](https://github.com/camronh/Lottery-Tutorial/tree/Part2) of this tutorial by using the [API3 QRNG](https://docs.api3.org/qrng/).

 ```solidity
 function closeWeek(uint256 _randomNumber) external {